matsjoyce/pygame-go/docs/cheatsheet.rst

 ``image`` can be any image you want.

 But how do I draw stuff?
-That black screen is boring!
+That white screen is boring!
 -----------------------------------------------------

 Well, do some drawing in your main loop::